ajwadmohimin/Pulsatile-Parabolic-BC-OpenFOAM/README.md

 * Here, Q is a list of Fourier Coefficients (a + ib form). a and b is found by decomposing the flow curve into a Fourier series.
 * omega can be found from $2 \pi T$, where, $T$ is the time-period of the pulsatile flow curve.

-N.B.
-If you find it useful, your star will be appreciated!
+N.B.: If you find it useful, your star will be appreciated!